Montgomery College

 Montgomery College (MC) is a public community college in Montgomery County, Maryland.

-Founded officially in 1946 as Montgomery Junior College, its name comes from the county in which it is located.
-The earliest start date that can be contributed to Montgomery College is October 15, 1893, when the Bliss Electrical School began.
-Bliss was absorbed by the current college in 1950 and became the electrical program for the school.
+The school was founded in 1946 as Montgomery Junior College.
+Four years later, it absorbed the 57-year-old Bliss Electrical School, which became the junior college's electrical program.

 The college has three campuses, the largest of which is in Rockville.
 Its other campuses are in Takoma Park/Silver Spring and Germantown.
 Its off-campus sites include the Business Training Center in Gaithersburg and Westfield South in Wheaton, which are operated by the college's Workforce Development and Continuing Education Division.